 “A big concern is how to survive big storms like Hurricane Sandy.
 Turns out some of the techniques you need to survive cyber attacks are the same kinds of technology and processes,” says Anjan Bose, an electrical engineering professor and former dean of the Voiland College of Engineering and Architecture.

-Preparing for a storm is often like preparing for a cyber attack.
-That is something we have been saying at CyberSponse for a while now.
+Preparing for a storm is often like preparing for a cyber attack; this is something we have been saying at CyberSponse for a while now.
 Therefore, protecting the smart grid is one of the most important things you can do.